FarazzShaikh/react-three-paper/README.md

 For example, when creating long pages where you have multiple ThreeJS canvas components coming in and going out of the viewport.

-You can also tap these events and define custom behaviour.
+You can also tap these events and define custom behavior.

 ## Installation